sictweb/bti425-2020/notes/web-api-v1.md

 One of the new skills that a BTI425 student should add is the ability to generate and use a large amount of data.
 This is especially important for web programmers, because the result of the work we do is so visual in nature.
 It is always a good idea to use and show good solid credible data, instead of crappy placeholder data (e.g. abc, 123, foo, bar, etc.) that is so common in entry-level programming work.

-Here, we will introduce you to the [Mockaroo service](https://mockaroo.com):
+Here, we will introduce you to, or remind you about, the [Mockaroo service](https://mockaroo.com):

 > Need some mock data to test your app?
 > Mockaroo lets you generate up to 1,000 rows of realistic test data in CSV, JSON, SQL, and Excel formats.